 By Hank Provost

-For the rest of us who at least want to build our careers on a base of strategic value and capability, there is much we can do and a lot we can gain.
-Yes, having a strategic mindset and orientation can be a differentiator for professionals in almost all professions.
-Workplace strategy no longer sits only in the office of the CEO as it did a couple of generations ago.
-Strategy as a link between tactics and mission has become the major value that leaders and professionals can offer in their team leadership and when guiding their clients.
+Having a strategic mindset and orientation can be a differentiator for professionals in almost all professions.
+Strategy as a link between tactics and mission have become the major value that leaders and professionals can offer in their team leadership and when guiding their teammates.

 Human Resources (HR) professionals sit in a unique place organizationally to be of strategic value to their clients and colleagues.
 HR instills, controls, and drives some of the most critical and important resources that enable the organization to find success at all levels.
 There is no lack of opportunity for HR Professionals to link the organizations mission and vision with solutions that enable them to find the success they need for their customers, clients, employees, leaders, and organizations financial well-being.